 The following items must be submitted prior to issuance of a grading permit:

 A floodplain development permit is required for any activity within the Special Flood Hazard Area (often referred to as the mapped floodplain) designated on the Flood Insurance Rate Maps for unincorporated Greene County.
-A Floodplain Development Permit Application must be submitted to the Environmental Division office along with plans for the proposed activity and the appropriate fee.
+A Floodplain Development Permit must be submitted to the Environmental Division office along with plans for the proposed activity and the appropriate fee.

 On-site wastewater systems are commonly referred to as "septic systems" but include all systems not

 connected to public sewer.
 A permit is required for installation of a new system and for repair or

 replacement of an existing system.
 Permits may be obtained from the Building Regulations office

 located in Room 305 of the Historic Courthouse.
 For a complete copy of the regulations pertaining

 to on-site wastewater systems, see the On-site Wastewater Regulations & Standards or contact the Environmental

 In order to obtain a permit for construction of a new on-site wastewater system or for repair or replacement of an existing system, the following information must be submitted: